(See also Overview of the Anus and Rectum.)

 Internal hemorrhoids often do not cause a visible lump or pain, but they can bleed.
 Bleeding from internal hemorrhoids typically occurs with bowel movements, causing blood-streaked stool or toilet paper.
 The blood may turn water in the toilet bowl red.
 However, the amount of blood is usually small, and hemorrhoids rarely lead to severe blood loss or anemia.

 Hemorrhoids may discharge mucus and create a feeling that the rectum is not completely emptied after a bowel movement.
-Itching in the anal region (pruritus ani―see Anal Itching) is usually not a symptom of hemorrhoids, but itching may develop if hemorrhoids make proper cleansing of the anal region difficult.
+Itching in the anal region (anal itching or pruritus ani) is usually not a symptom of hemorrhoids, but itching may develop if hemorrhoids make proper cleansing of the anal region difficult.

 A doctor can readily diagnose swollen, painful hemorrhoids by inspecting the anus and rectum.
 An examination with an anoscope (a short, rigid tube used to view the rectum) is done to evaluate painless or bleeding hemorrhoids.
 People who have bleeding from the rectum may require a sigmoidoscopy or colonoscopy (see Endoscopy) to rule out a more serious condition, such as a tumor.

 Usually, hemorrhoids do not require treatment unless they cause symptoms.
-Taking stool softeners or a bulking type of laxative (such as psyllium) may relieve straining with bowel movements.
-Symptoms can sometimes be relieved by soaking the anus in warm water in what is known as asitz bath.
-The soaking is accomplished by squatting or sitting for 10 to 15 minutes in a partially filled tub or using a container filled with warm water placed on the toilet bowl or commode.
+Taking stool softeners or bulking the stools with fiber supplements (such as psyllium) may relieve straining with bowel movements.
+Hemorrhoid symptoms can sometimes be relieved by soaking the anus in warm water in what is known as a sitz bath.
+The soaking is accomplished by squatting or sitting for 10 to 15 minutes in a partially filled tub or using a container filled with warm (not hot) water placed on the toilet bowl or commode.

-For external thrombosed hemorrhoids, especially those that cause severe pain, a doctor may inject a local anesthetic and cut out the blood clot or hemorrhoid, which sometimes relieves the pain more rapidly.
+For external thrombosed hemorrhoids, especially those that cause severe pain, a doctor may inject a local anesthetic to numb the area and cut out the blood clot or hemorrhoid, which sometimes relieves the pain more rapidly.

 Taking acetaminophen or a nonsteroidal anti-inflammatory drug (NSAID) can help alleviate the pain of a thrombosed hemorrhoid.
 Local anesthetic ointments or witch hazel compresses also may help.
 Pain and swelling usually diminish after a short while, and clots disappear over 4 to 6 weeks.